Georgia–India relations

 Georgia and India maintain diplomatic relations.
-The Embassy of India in Yerevan, Armenia is concurrently accredited to Georgia.
+India maintains an embassy in Tbilisi.
 Georgia maintains an embassy in New Delhi.

 History

 Relations between Georgia and India date back to ancient times.
 The Panchatantra influenced Georgian folk legends.
 According to Ancient Greece popular culture, after numerous deaths in Argonauts and Theseus came back for the throne, Medea finally returned to Colchis while her son Medus fought in numerous wars until he met his death while marching against the Indians.

 While it remains unknown whether there is any verifiable history behind these Ancient Greek tales, numerous rulers of Colchis claimed to be descendants of Aeëtes and not denying the deeds of his grandson Medus as fictional.

 During the medieval period, Georgian missionaries, travelers, and traders visited India.
 Some Georgians served in the courts of Mughal emperors, and a few rose to the rank of governor.
 Udaipuri Begum, one of Mughal emperor Aurangzeb's wives, was of Georgian descent.

 Georgian historians theorize that the remains of Georgian Queen Ketevan, who died in Shiraz, Iran in 1624, were transferred to St. Augustine Tower in Goa by the Portuguese.
 On 24 September 2017, the Government of India transferred the remains to the Georgian National Museum and the Holy Trinity Church (Sameba) in Tbilisi for a period of six months during which both religious and scientific events were staged.
 On 9 July 2021, the holy relics were gifted to the Georgian government and to Catholicos-Patriarch Ilia II by Indian Foreign Minister S. Jaishankar.

 Jawaharlal Nehru visited Tbilisi in 1955, during his tour of the Soviet Union, and met with Georgian Indologist and Sanskrit scholar Giorgi Akhvlediani.
 Indira Gandhi visited the city during her tour of the Soviet Union in 1976.
 Foreign Minister Atal Bihari Vajpayee visited Georgia in June 1978.

 India was among the first countries to officially recognize Georgia, doing so on 26 December 1991.
 Diplomatic relations were established 28 September 1992.
 Georgian Foreign Minister Irakli Menagarishvili visited New Delhi in May 2000.
 This was the first diplomatic visit between the two countries since Georgia's independence.
 Menagarishvili held bilateral discussions with Foreign Minister Jaswant Singh on 11 May.